konrad-jamrozik/mining-sandboxes-icse2016/README.md

 ### Figure 8 data

-The charts have been generated from files in the [saturation charts data 12 apps 2h per event](results/saturation charts data 12 apps 2h per event) directory.
+The charts were generated from files in the [saturation charts data 12 apps 2h per event](results/saturation charts data 12 apps 2h per event) directory.

+### Figure 9 data

+The chart was generated from the file [saturation_chart-3.5h-com.snapchat.android.txt](results/saturation charts data snapchat 4.1.07 vs 5.0.34.6 3.5h/saturation_chart-3.5h-com.snapchat.android.txt), all columns.
+The red line, i.e. snapchat 5.0.34.6, is based on first and second column.
+The blue line, i.e. snapchat 4.1.07, is based on first and third column.
+Note that the blue line is equivalent to the blue line on Figure 2.